-Today in The Lounge, Nick chats with Grania Murray, an interior designer of 20 years from Dublin.
-Despite her unconventional entrance into the interior design profession, she says her successes are embodied in the great satisfaction of her clients around the world.
+Today in The Lounge, Nick chats with Grania Murray, an interior designer of 20 years from Dublin, Ireland.
+Despite her unconventional entrance into the interior design profession, her successes are manifested in the great satisfaction of her clients around the world.

 A Big Career Change

-Grania Murray left college with an advanced computer programming degree and took to some modeling on the side — until one day, a photographer came to her home for a shoot and decided to take some photos of the house itself!
+Upon graduating, Grania Murray left college with an advanced computer programming degree.
+Murray, who did some modeling on the side, one day had a photographer come to her home fora shoot, who then asked to snap some images of the home itself.
 She then received an offer from a publisher of a design magazine to print the photos with Murray’s credit.
 Despite having a degree in advanced computer programming, her natural niche for design enabled her to begin a career in interior design.